Lecture 1: NoSQL Database

 ACID Properties guarantee data validity despite errors and failures.

-MongoDB Data Model:
+Lecture 2: MongoDB Data Model

 - A database is a set of collections